 Advocating Across the City

-Vulnerable Road Users – A new coalition formed to push for a vulnerable road user law includes United Senior Citizens of Ontario, Safe Streets: Kids at Play, Cycle Toronto, Walk Toronto and others.
+Vulnerable Road Users – A coalition formed to push for a vulnerable road user law includes United Senior Citizens of Ontario, Safe Streets: Kids at Play, Cycle Toronto, Walk Toronto and others.
 The coalition is also recommending more license suspensions, driver education, and community service for offenders.

 Vision Zero Road Safety Plan – Advocacy to ensure the City of Toronto meets its pledge for a strategic, comprehensive, well-funded plan that addresses safety for the most vulnerable users of our roadways — pedestrians, school children, older adults, and cyclists.